Ayush-Rajniwal/ulol.js/README.md

 ## Description

-**Ulol** or(unordered list and ordered list) is library that let you to dynamically add list into your webpages.
-You can easily add,delete,update item in the list directly using javascript code.
+**Ulol** (unordered list and ordered list) is a library that lets you to dynamically add the list into your webpages.
+You can easily add, delete, update an item in the list directly using javascript code.

 ## Linking ulol.js -- CDN